romaonthego/TableViewDataManager/README.md

 ## License

-TableViewManager is available under the MIT license.
+TableViewDataManager is available under the MIT license.
 See the LICENSE file for more info.